 The University has implemented a wide range of measures to ensure the University's campuses are safe places to be.

-A lot of work has been undertaken, from establishing one-way routes and layout changes, to introducing additional cleaning and PPE to help facilitate social distancing.
+A lot of work has been undertaken, from establishing one-way routes and layout changes to ensure two-metre distancing, to introducing additional cleaning and PPE to help facilitate social distancing.

 Among the changes and new measures you can expect to see are: